 We present semi-supervised deep learning approaches for traversability estimation from fisheye images.
 Our method, GONet, and the proposed extensions leverage Generative Adversarial Networks (GANs) to effectively predict whether the area seen in the input image(s) is safe for a robot to traverse.
 These methods are trained with many positive images of traversable places, but just a small set of negative images depicting blocked and unsafe areas.
 This makes the proposed methods practical.
 Positive examples can be collected easily by simply operating a robot through traversable spaces, while obtaining negative examples is time consuming, costly, and potentially dangerous.
 Through extensive experiments and several demonstrations, we show that the proposed traversability estimation approaches are robust and can generalize to unseen scenarios.
 Further, we demonstrate that our methods are memory efficient and fast, allowing for real-time operation on a mobile robot with single or stereo fisheye cameras.
 As part of our contributions, we open-source two new datasets for traversability estimation.
 These datasets are composed of approximately 24h of videos from more than 25 indoor environments.
 Our methods outperform baseline approaches for traversability estimation on these new datasets.

-And, our paper presented at IROS 2018 is selected as the Best Paper Award Finalist on Safety, Security and Rescue Robotics.
+Our paper presented at IROS 2018 is selected as the Best Paper Award Finalist on Safety, Security and Rescue Robotics.
+And, our next project, VUNet, which can extend the traversability estimation of GONet, is shown in this web page

 GONet generates the image, corresponding to the input image, to extract the features.
 If the input image is positive image, which the robot can go through, the generated image can be similar to the input image.
 Because, the image is generated through the manifold of the positive images trained by GAN(Generative Adversarial Network) using huge positive images.